TsingZ0/DBE/README.md

 - [[NeurIPS] DBE.pptx](./[NeurIPS]%20DBE.pptx)
 - [DBEPoster.pdf](./DBEPoster.pdf)

-**Takeaway**: Eliminating domain bias for the feature extractor part resolves the issue of catastrophic forgetting during local training.
+**Takeaway**: By eliminating domain bias in the feature extractor, we address catastrophic forgetting during local training, enhancing the generalization ability.
+Consequently, the global module can swiftly adapt to a new client.

 **Citation**